-In most cases the logging provided via USB is sufficient, but if you are doing low-level development and need the simpler UART interface, you can enable it with the UART_LOGGING Makefile flag.
+In most cases the logging provided via USB is sufficient, but if you are doing low-level development and need the simpler UART interface, you can enable it with the DEFAULT_LOGGING_OUTPUT="UART" build option.

 Logging will be on UARTO, which is exposed on the bottom of the board at J3, a 5-pin ISP connector.